cardano-foundation/docs-cardano-org/marlowe/get-started-blockly.md

 To use Blockly follow these steps:
 1. Open the [Marlowe Playground](https://alpha.marlowe.iohkdev.io/#/).

+    You will see a window like this:

 ![landing page](landing-page.png)

 2. Click the **Start coding!** button on the bottom left and then select **Blockly** from the menu.

     You will see a window like this:

 ![Blockly](blockly.png)